Here’s a look at the RMS Titanic.

-On April 10, 1912, it set sail on its maiden voyage from Southampton, England, to New York.
+April 10, 1912 - The Titanic sets sail on its maiden voyage from Southampton, England, to New York.

 April 14-15, 1912 - The luxury liner hits an iceberg in the North Atlantic around midnight and sinks in less than three hours.

-The Ship: The estimated cost of construction was $7.5 million (over $400 million today).
+The estimated cost of construction was $7.5 million.

 The ship’s length was 882 feet, 9 inches, and it weighed 46,328 tons.
 Its top speed was 23 knots.

 The wreckage is located about 350 miles off the southeast coast of Newfoundland.